christopherkullenberg/CV/cvkullenberg.md

   1. 2016 - 2017.
 Co-supervisor for Ph.D.-candidate Erik Joelsson, Theory of Science, University of Gothenburg.
 [Thesis completed in February 2017](https://gupea.ub.gu.se/handle/2077/51493).

 ### Teaching, post-graduate level
+  1. 2023, 2025, Course administrator, teacher.
+HFVT301, *Theory of Science and knowledge production in the humanities*, 7.5 credits, University of Gothenburg.
   1. (2018-03-14), Guest lecture, "Digital methods", *Digital and Visual Methods*, Chalmers University of Technology, Dept. for Science, Technology and Society.
   1. (2017), Guest lecture, "Outreach and cooperation with society at large", [Introduktionsvecka för doktorander](http://hum.gu.se/utbildning/forskarniva/introduktionsvecka-for-doktorander-2017), University of Gothenburg.
   1. (2016), Guest lecture "Citizen Science and Biodiversity Research", BioEnv higher education, Department of Biological and Environmental Sciences, University of Gothenburg.